 Anxiety causes a lot of physical problems.
-While it's characterized as a mental health disorder, there are so many physical symptoms that it is almost feels like a physical disorder, and in some cases (like with panic attacks), it can actually have physical symptoms that make people feel as though they have a serious disease.
+While it's characterized as a mental health disorder, there are many physical symptoms and in some cases (like with panic attacks), it can actually have physical symptoms that make people feel as though they have a serious disease.

 Teeth problems may not seem like they're related to anxiety, but they can be, and in many cases these teeth problems remain completely unknown until they are seen by a dentist.